 TICKETS FOR TORCHLIGHT PROCESSION ONLY

 You and your family can participate in the torchlight procession too!
-Tickets are £5 per adult (18 and over) or £4 for Stirling residents.
-One adult ticket allows two children to accompany the torchlight holder.
-Please arrive at the castle esplanade by 7.45pm for a safety briefing and to receive your torch.
-Procession departs Stirling Castle Esplanade at 8.10pm.
-Event ends at approximately 8.30pm in front of the gates at the Albert Halls, Corn Exchange Road.
+Tickets are £10 per adult (18 and over) or £8 for Stirling residents.
+One adult ticket allows three children to accompany the adult torchlight holder.
+Please arrive at the castle esplanade from 6.45pm for a safety briefing and to receive your torch.
+Procession departs Stirling Castle Esplanade at approximately 7.45pm.
+Event ends at approximately 8.10pm in front of the gates at the Albert Halls, Corn Exchange Road.

-Gala Opening, McIlvanney Prize and Torchlight Procession sponsored by National Library of Scotland.
+Gala Opening, McIlvanney Prize and Torchlight Procession sponsored by the Faculty of Advocates.